k-shimari/nod4j/README.md

 1. `Timestamp` is the timestamp and `Data` is the value of variable.

 ## Limitation
-  * This tool does not display the following variables in the current implementation, or does not display them correctly, but we can confirm these values clicking `ALL LOGS` button in view.
+  * This tool does not display the following variables in the current implementation, or does not display them correctly.
     * Method return value at caller method
     * Related to some kinds of operand correctly
       * ++, +=, --, -=
     * multiple lines expression
+  * We can confirm these invisible values clicking `ALL LOGS` button in view.